MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 Parameters
 * LeftArmPosition (double) - Optional.
 The new position of Misty's left arm.
 Use the `Units` parameter to determine whether to use position, degrees, or radians.
 * RightArmPosition (double) - Optional.
 The new position of Misty's right arm.
 Use the `Units` parameter to determine whether to use position, degrees, or radians.
 * LeftArmVelocity (double) - Optional.
 A value of 0 to 100 specifying the speed with which the left arm should move.
+Defaults to `null`.
 * RightArmVelocity (double) - Optional.
 A value of 0 to 100, specifying the speed with which the right arm should move.
+Defaults to `null`.
 * Units (string) - Optional.
 A string value of `degrees`, `radians`, or `position` that determines which unit to use in moving Misty's arms.
 For `degrees`, values can range from 0 to -180; 0 points the arm straight down, and -180 points the arm straight up.
 For `position`, values can range from 0 - 10; 0 points the arm straight down, and 10 points the arm straight up.
 For `radians`, values can range from 0 to -3.14; 0 points the arm straight down, and -3.14 points the arm straight up.

 ```JSON